arpanhub/Question_Search/README.md

+## Live Demo

+You can access the live demo of the project at [QuestSearch Query](https://questsearch-query.netlify.app/).

 ## Overview
  project  consists of a frontend and a backend.
 The backend is implemented using Node.js, Express, and gRPC, while the frontend is built using React and Vite.
 The backend connects to a MongoDB database to fetch and manage questions.